-Our internal computer information systems, or those used by third parties which we rely on, may fail, be impacted by cybersecurity incidents, suffer other security breaches or suffer security breaches. be vulnerable to other forms of attack or damage.
+Our information systems, or those used by third parties which we rely on, may fail, be impacted by cybersecurity incidents, suffer other security breaches or be vulnerable to other forms of attack or damage.

 The operation of our business depends on our information systems and, in some cases, the information systems used by third parties.
 We rely on our information systems to, among other things, effectively manage sales and marketing data, accounting and financial functions, inventory management, product development tasks, clinical data, customer service and technical support functions.
-Despite the implementation of security measures, our internal computer information systems, or those used by third parties which we rely on, are vulnerable to a variety of cybersecurity incidents and cybersecurity threats, as well as other forms of attack or damage, including damage or interruption from earthquakes, fires, floods and other natural disasters, terrorist attacks, power losses, computer system or data network failures, security breaches, data corruption, and cyberattacks.
+Despite the implementation of security measures, our information systems, or those used by third parties which we rely on, are vulnerable to a variety of cybersecurity incidents and cybersecurity threats, as well as other forms of attack or damage, including damage or interruption from earthquakes, fires, floods and other natural disasters, terrorist attacks, power losses, computer system or data network failures, security breaches, data corruption, and cyberattacks.
 Cybersecurity incidents can include, but are not limited to, computer viruses, computer denial-of-service attacks, phishing attacks, ransomware attacks, worms, and other malicious software programs or other attacks, covert introduction of malware to computers and networks, social engineering or impersonation of authorized users, and efforts to discover and exploit any design flaws, bugs, security vulnerabilities, or security weaknesses, as well as intentional or unintentional acts by employees or other insiders with access privileges, intentional acts of vandalism by third parties and sabotage.
+Further, we rely on third-party service providers and technologies to operate critical business systems to process sensitive information in a variety of contexts, including, without limitation, cloud-based infrastructure, enterprise cloud solutions, encryption and authentication technology, employee email, and other similar functions.
+Although we prefer third parties that are SOC 1 compliant or adhere to other related regulations, our ability to monitor their information security practices is limited, and they may not have adequate security measures in place.
+They may also experience unexpected power losses, computer system failures, or data network disruptions, negatively impacting the systems or solutions we depend on.
+If our third-party providers face a security incident or other interruptions, or if there is a flaw or failed software update in the third-party software used in our systems, our information systems may become disabled or inaccessible.
+This could limit access to our data and business information, potentially causing significant disruptions to our operations.

 Attacks upon information systems are increasing in their frequency, levels of persistence, sophistication and intensity, and are being conducted by sophisticated and organized groups and individuals with a wide range of motives and expertise.
-Furthermore, because the techniques used to obtain unauthorized access malware, natural disasters, fire, terrorism, war to, or to sabotage, information systems change frequently and telecommunication, electrical failures, cyber-attacks often are not recognized until launched against a target, we may be unable to anticipate these techniques or cyber-intrusions over the Internet, attachments implement adequate preventative measures.
+Furthermore, because the techniques used to obtain unauthorized access to, or to sabotage, information systems change frequently and often are not recognized until launched against a target, we may be unable to anticipate these techniques or implement adequate preventative measures.
 We may also experience cybersecurity incidents or other security breaches that may remain undetected for an extended period.
-Even if identified, we may be unable to emails, persons inside our organization, adequately investigate or persons with access remediate cybersecurity incidents or threats due to systems inside our organization.
-The risk of a security breach attackers increasingly using tools and techniques that are designed to circumvent controls, to avoid detection, and to remove or disruption, particularly through cyber-attacks or cyber intrusion, including by computer hackers, foreign governments, and cyber terrorists, has generally increased as the number, intensity and sophistication of attempted attacks and intrusions from around the world have increased. obfuscate forensic evidence.
+Even if identified, we may be unable to adequately investigate or remediate cybersecurity incidents or threats due to attackers increasingly using tools and techniques that are designed to circumvent controls, to avoid detection, and to remove or obfuscate forensic evidence.